kristianmandrup/ai-app/README.md

 ### app

 The app of an Aurelia CLI generate project lives in `/src`.
-The app has a src layout, which typically consists of `resources`, `assets`, sub-apps etc.
+The app has a src skeleton, which typically consists of `resources`, `assets`, sub-apps etc.

-The app is generated via the `app` type, either created from a registered/custom layout or downloaded from a repo.
+The app is generated via the `app` type, either created from a registered/custom skeleton or downloaded from a repo.

-### sub apps (layout)
+### sub apps (skeleton)

-For complex apps, it can make sense with a `multi` app layout, with at least the following sub-apps:
+For complex apps, it can make sense with a `multi` app skeleton, with at least the following sub-apps:
 - guest (not logged in)
 - user (logged in)
 - admin (logged in with admin role)
 - ...

-Each of the sub-apps are generated with a specific layout.
-A sub-app can itself be a multi app layout for a truly nested application!
+Each of the sub-apps are generated with a specific skeleton.
+A sub-app can itself be a multi app skeleton for a truly nested application!

-Sub-apps are generated via the `layout` type, either created from a registered/custom layout or downloaded from a repo.
+Sub-apps are generated via the `skeleton` type, either created from a registered/custom skeleton or downloaded from a repo.

 ### app components